Oceanic whitetip shark: Taxonomy

 The oceanic whitetip shark is also known as the brown shark, shipwreck shark, whitetip shark, or lesser white shark.

 The species was described in 1831 by naturalist René-Primevère Lesson, who named the shark Carcharhinus maou.
-It was next described by the Cuban Felipe Poey in 1861 as Squalus longimanus.
+It was next described by zoologist Felipe Poey in 1861 as Squalus longimanus.
 The name Pterolamiops longimanus has also been used.
 The rules of the International Commission on Zoological Nomenclature are that in general the first-published description has priority; therefore, the valid scientific name for the oceanic whitetip shark should be Carcharhinus maou.
 However, Lesson's name remained forgotten for so long that Carcharhinus longimanus remains widely accepted.
 The species epithet longimanus refers to the size of its pectoral fins (longi-manus means "long hands" in Latin).

 The earliest fossil teeth of this species are known from the Early Miocene of Odisha, India.
 They are also known from the Pliocene of Italy and Spain.